Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Pen.md

 The last used or last added pen can be queried with [`Pen.current`](../api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_current).

+>NOTES:
->NOTE: Pen/tablet support is currently implemented on Windows, UWP, iOS, and Android.
+>* Pen/tablet support is currently implemented on Windows, UWP, iOS, and Android.
 Support on macOS is coming in Unity 2020.1.
+>* Some devices support tracking multiple pens independently.
+This is not currently supported by the input system in Unity.

 ## Controls